What is a deductible? Get the answer to one of life's most perplexing questions.

 Should I choose a high- or low-deductible plan?

 Like so many things in life, it depends.
-Some folks like the seemingly warm fuzzy blanket of security that comes with a low deductible (more protection from potentially crushing out-of-pocket costs); others opt for the potential savings of a high deductible (bigger paychecks and more money in the ol’ checking account).
+Some folks like the security that comes with a low deductible (more protection from potentially crushing out-of-pocket costs); others opt for the potential savings of a high deductible (bigger paychecks and more money in the ol’ checking account).

 Do you have a condition that requires constant care?
 Well, then a low-deductible might be the way to go.
 On the other hand, if your health is relatively robust, a high deductible could be ideal.
 Give it some thought, ask around and see what coverage works best for you and your family.